Theme: New Social Realities: Meaning-Making and the Transformation of Politics, Protest, & the Pandemic

 About the Virtual Meeting

-The 2021 NYSSA Annual Meeting will be an entirely virtual event.
-In addition to the typical full program of presentations and panel discussions, the virtual meeting experience will be designed to provide opportunities for the engagement and learning similar to the in-person format.
-We invite proposals for workshops and interactive forums.
-We will have a keynote address on Saturday morning (time, TBD).
+The 2021 NYSSA Annual Meeting was an entirely virtual event hosted by Hilbert College.
+In addition to the typical full program of presentations and panel discussions, the virtual meeting experience provided opportunities for the engagement and learning, similar to the in-person format.

-Dr. Ellen Berrey is the Keynote Speaker.
+Dr. Ellen Berrey was the meeting's Keynote Speaker.
 She is an Associate Professor of Sociology at the University of Toronto and an affiliated scholar of the American Bar Foundation.

-Dr. Berrey will introduce research findings on a wave of social movement organizing that precipitated the rise of Trumpism.
+Dr. Berrey introduced research findings on a wave of social movement organizing that precipitated the rise of Trumpism.
 In the early 2010s, older White homeowners mobilized to try to shut down local sustainability planning, often citing a (farcical) threat of sinister global governmental infiltration through “U.N Agenda 21.”
 Government officials in many communities and states supported the mobilizations by ending or modifying sustainability plans and passing anti-Agenda 21 bills.
-The presentation will serve as a springboard for an interactive conversation about our obligations as scholars to document and explain (mis)truth claims and their political consequences.
+The presentation served as a springboard for an interactive conversation about our obligations as scholars to document and explain (mis)truth claims and their political consequences.

 More about Dr. Berrey